Keep track of your investments

 Mistakes, delays, audit qualifications and controversy over

-accounts could be warning signs.
-Accounting rules can be complex
+accounts could be red flags.
+Accounting rules can be complex and

-and genuine errors or differences of view do occur, but repeated
+genuine errors or differences of view do occur, but repeated issues

 Sometimes the Australian Securities and Investments Commission